dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 Exception in thread "main" java.io.FileNotFoundException: src/main/java/com/java/test/text (Permission denied)
 ```
 `java.io.File`:
 * `mkdir` - create one directory (if one of parent directory missing, return false)
 * `mkdirs` - create all non-existent parent directories

 ###### Console
 `Console` method `readPassword` return array of chars instead of strings.
 Generally it’s better to use `char[]` instead of `String` to store password, cause if one get dump he will get all strings in String pool.
 But with char array you can remove password by overwriting char with some garbage data.
 Pay attention that `Console` object is null when execute from IDE.
 You need to run it manually from console.
-In order for `Console` to work java should be run from interactive console without redirecting input/output.
+In order for `Console` to work, java should be run from interactive console without redirecting input/output.
 With `Console` you can both read and write to/from console.
 ```java
 import java.io.Console;